 French physicist Vera Oerder has recently joined the Millennium Institute of Oceanography (IMO) as a postdoc.
 Dr. Oerder studied oceanography and climatology at the Pierre et Marie Curie University.

-"I come from a city that is near the sea, I think this had a great influence on my specialty.
-I was studying pure physics, but we had science classes more related to the environment.
-I was interested in the area of the ocean and the atmosphere, in the background the application of physics to the sea, "says Vera in terms of motivation for the area.
+With regard to the reasons for her choice of research in this field, Dr. Oerder explained: “I am from a city near the sea, so I think that had a great influence on my choice of specialization.
+I first studied pure physics, but we also had science classes relating to the environment.
+I was interested in the ocean and the atmosphere, and basically in the application of physics to the sea.”

-The new postdoc will be working alongside IMO associate researchers Carmen Morales, Óscar Pizarro and Samuel Hormázabal, in line 1 of research entitled: "Mesoscale processes".
+Dr. Oerder will be working on IMO’s first line of research, “Mesoscale Processes”, alongside IMO associate researchers Carmen Morales, Óscar Pizarro and Samuel Hormazábal.